sogua1980/cis342/README.md

 - exercise:
     1. try `pwd > ZZZ`; explain what this command does?
-    2. write a command to store the list of files in current directory to a file named 'YYY'
+    2. write a command to store the list of files in current directory to a file named by 'f'

 Pipe
 ---